 These policies issues don't suggest that the town needs to change course on pre-disaster buildback.
-In fact, the original reason for the present course was to give property owners the same rights to rebuild at leisure that they would have after a natural disaster - granting greater rights to rebuild had never been considered for either pre-disaster or post-disaster buildback, for the simple reason that owners of over-density buildings already had greater rights than all other property owners at Fort Myers Beach.
+In fact, the original reason for the present course was to give property owners for the first time the same rights to rebuild at leisure that they would have had only after a natural disaster.
+Granting greater rights to rebuild had never been considered for either pre-disaster or post-disaster buildback, for the simple reason that owners of over-density buildings already had greater rights than all other property owners at Fort Myers Beach.
 Past over-building caused today's current strong development restrictions, which fall most heavily on owners of vacant or lightly-developed properties such as single-family homes.
-If Fort Myers Beach were able to accommodate additional development, it would hardly be fair for property owners who are burdened by today's restrictions to continue under those restrictions while other owners who already have overdensity buildings are granted additional rights.
+If Fort Myers Beach were able to accommodate additional development, it would hardly be fair for property owners who are burdened by today's restrictions to continue under those restrictions while other owners who already have over-density buildings are granted additional rights.